tedneward/Azgaarnoth/Classes/Sorcerer.md

 Your choice grants you features when you choose it at 1st level and again at 6th, 14th, and 18th level.

-### Font of Magic
+## Font of Magic
+*2nd-level sorcerer feature*

-At 2nd level, you tap into a deep wellspring of magic within yourself.
+You tap into a deep wellspring of magic within yourself.
 This wellspring is represented by sorcery points, which allow you to create a variety of magical effects.

 ### Sorcery Points
 You have 2 sorcery points, and you gain more as you reach higher levels, as shown in the Sorcery Points column of the Sorcerer table.
 You can never have more sorcery points than shown on the table for your level.
 You regain all spent sorcery points when you finish a long rest.